-Contractor Name

-Legal Address

-City State Zin

-City, State, Zip

-Telephone Number Email Address Fax Number (if available)

-Disclosure of the information contained in this Form is required by the Section 50-35 of the Code (30 ILCS 500).
-This information shall become part of the publicly available contract file.
-This Form B must be completed for bids in excess of \$25,000, and for all open-ended contracts.

-DISCLOSURE OF OTHER CONTRACTS AND PROCUREMENT RELATED INFORMATION

-1. Identifying Other Contracts & Procurement Related Information.
-The BIDDER shall identify whether it has any pending contracts (including leases), bids, proposals, or other ongoing procurement relationship with any other State of Illinois agency: Yes No

-If "No" is checked, the bidder only needs to complete the signature box on the bottom of this page.

-2. If "Yes" is checked.
-Identify each such relationship by showing State of Illinois agency name and other descriptive information such as bid or project number (attach additional pages as necessary).
-SEE DISCLOSURE FORM INSTRUCTIONS:

-THE FOLLOWING STATEMENT MUST BE CHECKED

-Signature of Authorized Representative Date

-OWNERSHIP CERTIFICATION

-Please certify that the following statement is true if the individuals for all submitted Form A disclosures do not total 100% of ownership.

-Any remaining ownership interest is held by individuals receiving less than \$106,447.20 of the bidding entity's or parent entity's distributive income or holding less than a 5% ownership interest.

-🗌 Yes 🔲 No 🔄 N/A (Form A disclosu re(s) established 100% ownership) ----------------------------------- -----------------------------------
+Contractor Name Legal Address City, State, Zip Telephone Number Email Address Fax Number (if available) Disclosure of the information contained in thin nformation shall become part of the publicly as \$25,000, and for all open-ended contracts.
+DISCLOSURE OF OTHER CO NTRACTS AND PROCUREMENT RELATED INFORMATION Identifying Other Contracts & Procure pending contracts (including leases), bids, p Illinois agency: Yes No If "No" is checked, the bidder only needs to roposals, or other ongoing procure ment relationship with any other State of 2.
+If "Yes" is checked.
+Identify each sidescriptive information such as bid or proje FORM INSTRUCTIONS: THE FOLLO WING STATEMENT MUST BE CH HECKED Signature of Authorized Representative Date OWNERSHIP CERTIFICATION 1 Please certify that the following statem total 100% of ownership. nent is true if the individuals for all submitted Form A disclosures do not est is held by individuals receiving outive income or holding less than a less than \$106,447.20 of the bidding 5% ownership interest. ☐ Yes ☐ No ☐ N/A (F orm A disclosure(s) established 10 0% ownership)